TheSooj1/MyWork/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+  *Web-1 10.0.0.11
+  *Web-2 10.0.0.12

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+  *Elk Server
+  *Web-1
+  *Web-2

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+  *Log Events
+  *Metrics and system Stats

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the ELk Install playbook file to Elk Server
-- Update the _____ file to include...
+- Update the gilebeat-playbook.yml file to include. curl command for installing filebeat: curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.4.0-amd64.deb
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana > Logs : Add log data > System logs > 5:Module Status > Check data, to check to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+  *Which file is the playbook?
+Where do you copy it? into the Ansible directory *Which file do you update to make Ansible run the playbook on a specific machine? filebeat-playbook.yml for filebeat and MetricBeat-playbook for Metricbeat

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+  *How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+In the playbook, change the host name to where it is being run
-- _Which URL do you navigate to in order to check that the ELK server is running?
+  *Which URL do you navigate to in order to check that the ELK server is running? http://20.127.74.241/apps/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._